theislab/sfaira/docs/data.rst

             self.obs_key_cellontology_original = "louvain_named"  # i save my cell type names in here

-            self.class_maps = {
-                "0": {  # one entry for each cell type version for this species and organ 'my weird name for T cells': 'T cell',  # one map from a custom ID to an ontology supported ID },
-            }

         def _load(self, fn=None):
             # assuming that i uploaded an h5ad somewhere (in self.download)
             if fn is None: